 Housewives in the northern colonies of what is now the U.S. brewed beer every few days.
 Their beer had a short shelf life.

 Londoner John Clarke invented the hydrometer.
 It measures the alcohol content of beer.

 In the Netherlands, there were 100 brewers employing 1,200 people.

 Mary Lisle was the first known “brewster” in North America.
 She assumed operation of her late father’s brewhouse in Philadelphia.

 Arthur Guinness began brewing a dark-brown stout in the town of Leixlip, Ireland.

 The Theory and Practice of Brewing was published.
-It was the first attempt to establish rules and principles for the art of brewing.
+It was the first attempt to establish principles for the art of brewing.

 The king of Prussia, Frederick II, imposed a high tax on coffee.
-He wanted to increase brewing, from which he got substantial revenue.
+He wanted to increase brewing, from which he got much revenue.

 • With the invention of the steam engine in 1765, industrialization of beer became a reality.